h8d13/Mac-G5-2005-Restore/README.md

 Which helps to find all your devices (didn't want to burn a CD, it's not 2005 unfortunalty)

-You can then boot from USB (I used the 3rd port down on back panel)
+You can then boot from USB (I used the 3rd port down on back panel):

 ``` boot usb3/disk@2:2;\\yaboot ```

 _Note: Disk 2: partiton 2 is default_